Frequently Asked Questions - Survey Vendors

-The MA & PDP CAHPS Survey is available in English, Spanish, Chinese, and Vietnamese.
-All contracts are required to administer the survey in English and Spanish, and contracts have the option to administer the survey in Chinese and/or Vietnamese depending on the needs of their enrollees.
+The MA & PDP CAHPS Survey is available in English, Spanish, Chinese, Vietnamese, Korean, and Tagalog.
+All contracts are required to administer the survey in English and Spanish, and contracts have the option to administer the survey in Chinese, Vietnamese, Korean, and/or Tagalog depending on the needs of their enrollees.
 The Chinese translation of the survey is appropriate for Cantonese and Mandarin speakers.

 Who will draw the sample?

 CMS will draw the sample.
 The sample is drawn at the contract level, using each contract’s current enrollment in January.
-Eligible beneficiaries must have 6 months of continuous enrollment in the MA or PDP contract beginning in July of the previous year, and must still be enrolled in the contract at the time of the January sample draw.
+Eligible enrollees must have 6 months of continuous enrollment in the MA or PDP contract beginning in July of the previous year and must still be enrolled in the contract at the time of the January sample draw.

 What will be the data collection protocol and timeline for the MA & PDP CAHPS Survey?

-The MA & PDP CAHPS Survey is collected by mail with phone follow-up of non-respondents (referred to as a mixed mode approach).
+The MA & PDP CAHPS Survey is collected by web and mail with telephone follow-up of non-respondents (referred to as a web-mail-phone mode approach).

 The data collection schedule and detail on the data collection protocol are included in the QAP&TS.

 What is the web protocol for the MA & PDP CAHPS Survey?